Cross-view Semantic Segmentation for Sensing Surroundings: EXPERIMENTS

+\emph{NuScenes dataset.} Each data sample contains in NuScenes\cite{nuscenes2019} first-view RGB images from 6 directions (\emph{Front, Front-right, Back-right, Back, Back-left, Front-left}) in different modalities.
+We select 919 data samples without the top-down-view mask for unsupervised training and 515 data samples with the binary top-down-view mask for evaluation.

-\textbf{CARLA cross-view dataset.} To match the data composition in NuScenes, we use CARLA simulator to extract data.
-CARLA is a popular open-source simulator for training and evaluation of autonomous driving.
-To build the synthetic source domain dataset, we extract $28,000$ data pairs with top-down-view annotations and different input modalities from $14$ driving episodes.
-Each data pair contains 6 first-view input image sets captured from 6 directions (\emph{Front, Front-right, Back-right, Back, Back-left, Front-left}).
+\emph{CARLA cross-view dataset.} To build the synthetic source domain dataset, we extract $28,000$ data pairs with top-down-view annotations and different input modalities from $14$ driving episodes in CARLA.
+Each data pair contains 6 first-view input image sets captured from the same 6 directions.